expo/expo/docs/pages/workflow/using-libraries.md

 import { Terminal } from '~/ui/components/Snippet';
 import SnackInline from '~/components/plugins/SnackInline';

-Every app is made up of some combination of React Native libraries.
-It's important to understand how to determine whether a third-party library will work in your project or not.
+Every app is inevitably going to use a third-party library, so it's important to understand how to determine whether a library is compatible with your project.

 ## Using React Native Core Libraries